AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 # Reference - basic functions

-The [Calculated metrics builder](cm-workflow/cm-build-metrics.md) lets you apply statistical and mathematical functions..
+The [Calculated metrics builder](cm-workflow/cm-build-metrics.md) lets you apply statistical and mathematical functions.

 Here is an alphabetical list of the functions and their definitions.